uwm_logo_new

 ROAD SAFETY TRAINING FOR CHILDREN LAUNCHED WITH PUNE MUNICIPAL CORPORATION

-In partnership with the Pune Municipal Corporation, road safety training sessions for school children were launched at the Children’s Traffic Park in Aundh.
-Designed to be interactive and engaging, the sessions promote safe mobility and help chi
+In partnership with the Pune Municipal Corporation, United Way Mumbai launched engaging traffic safety education sessions for school children at the Children’s Traffic Park in Aundh.
+These sessions promote road safety awareness and teach childre

 Read more...